 Arisa White repurposes pain and inscribes it with love, tenderness, poetry.
 “You” becomes witness to the beauty held in what was once called derogatory.
 “You” is able to witness the act of reclaiming language. — Lambda Literary

-Arisa was awarded a 2013-14 Cultural Funding grant from the City of Oakland to create the libretto and score for Post Pardon: The Opera, and received, in that same year, an Investing in Artists grant from the Center for Cultural Innovation to fund the dear Gerald project, which takes a personal and collective look at absent fathers.
+Awarded a 2013-14 Cultural Funding grant from the City of Oakland to create the libretto and score for Post Pardon: The Opera, she received, in that same year, an Investing in Artists grant from the Center for Cultural Innovation to fund the dear Gerald project, which takes a personal and collective look at absent fathers.
 As the creator of the Beautiful Things Project, Arisa curates cultural events and artistic collaborations that center narratives of queer people of color.
 She serves on the board of directors for Nomadic Press and is an assistant professor of Creative Writing at Colby College.
 Arisa White is based out of Hallowell, Maine.